Inclusive Learning Support Services

 Speech and Language Pathologists

 SLPs work with learners who are experiencing communication difficulties or disorders.
-Evaluation and consultation services are focussed on Kindergarten through Grade 3.
+Evaluation and consultation services are focused on Kindergarten through Grade 3.
 Consultation services continue through grades 4 to 12.

 Click here for more information.